Generation gap: Workplace attitudes

 Growing up, millennials looked to parents, teachers, and coaches as a source of praise and support.
-They were a part of an educational system with inflated grades and standardized tests, in which they were skilled at performing well.
+They were part of an educational system with inflated grades and standardized tests, in which they were skilled at performing well.
 Millennials developed a strong need for frequent, positive feedback from supervisors.
-Today, managers find themselves assessing their subordinates’ productivity quite frequently, despite the fact that they often find it burdensome.
-Additionally, millennials’ salaries and employee benefits give this generation an idea of how well they are performing.
+Today, managers find themselves assessing their subordinates' productivity quite frequently, despite the fact that they often find it burdensome.
+Additionally, millennials' salaries and employee benefits give this generation an idea of how well they are performing.
 Millennials crave success, and good-paying jobs have been proven to make them feel more successful.

-Because group projects and presentations were commonplace during the schooling of millennials, this generation enjoys collaborating and even developing close friendships with colleagues.
-While working as part of a team enhances innovation, enhances productivity, and lowers personnel costs.
-Supervisors find that millennials avoid risk and independent responsibility by relying on team members when making decisions, which prevents them from showcasing their own abilities.

-Perhaps the most commonly cited difference between older and younger generations is technological proficiency.
-Studies have shown that their reliance on technology has made millennials less comfortable with face-to-face interaction and deciphering verbal cues.
-However, technological proficiency also has its benefits; millennials are far more effective in multitasking, responding to visual stimulation, and filtering information than older generations.

 However, according to the engagement studies, mature workers and the new generations of workers share similar thoughts on a number of topics across the generation gap.
 Their opinions overlap on flexible working hours/arrangements, promotions/bonuses, the importance of computer proficiency, and leadership.
-Additionally, the majority of Millennials and mature workers enjoy going to work every day and feel inspired to do their best.
+Additionally, the majority of millennials and mature workers enjoy going to work every day and feel inspired to do their best.

+In 2020 the NAS completed a literature review on workplace generational differences, looking at a variety of measures including job satisfaction, manager's perceptions, and personality.
+For a great deal of research, it reported that it was difficult to surmise whether an effect was a result of one's generation, or rather a result of a person's age or historical events/trends.
+Among research which accounted for this by following attitudes over time, the review found mild effects, writing, "individuals from the same 'generation' are just as likely to be different from one another as from individuals of different generations."
+Other researchers have drawn similar conclusions.

 Generational consciousness

-Generational consciousness is another way of distinguishing among generations that was worked on by social scientist Karl Mannheim.
+Generational consciousness is another way of distinguishing among generations that were worked on by social scientist Karl Mannheim.
 Generational consciousness is when a group of people become mindful of their place in a distinct group identifiable by their shared interests and values.
 Social, economic, or political changes can bring awareness to these shared interests and values for similarly-aged people who experience these events together and thereby form a generational consciousness.
 These types of experiences can impact individuals' development at a young age and enable them to begin making their own interpretations of the world based on personal encounters that set them apart from other generations.